sakehl/FourierTests/README.md

 The original experiments were conducted on a GeForce RTX 2080Ti (compute capability 7.0, 68 multiprocessors = 4352 cores at 1.65GHz, 11GB RAM) backed on by 16-core Threadripper 2950X (1.9GHz, 64GB RAM).
 1. Start the docker image
     ```bash
-    sudo docker run --gpus all -it --privileged --mount type=bind,source="$(pwd)"/data,target=/root/FourierTests/data lvandenhaak/accelerate-euro-par-20
+sudo docker run --gpus all -it --privileged \
+  --mount type=bind,source="$(pwd)"/data,target=/root/FourierTests/data \
+  lvandenhaak/accelerate-euro-par-20
     ```
 1. To reproduce the quicksort results do (inside the docker bash)
     ```bash
     ./make_quicksort_dat.sh
     ```
     **Note this can take up a long time, on our machine about 2 to 3 hours.
 Mostly busy compiling Accelerate's Irregular version.**
 1. Inspect the results in the data folder on your host. `quicksort-100.pdf`, `quicksort-1000.pdf` and `quicksort-10000.pdf` should be created and look similar to figure 3 of the paper.
 The files `quicksort-100.dat` contain the raw data points.
-The files `result_quicksort_Regular_100_1.csv` contain the output we get from the nvidia profiler (nvprof)
+The files `result_quicksort_Regular_100_1.csv` contain the output we get from the nvidia profiler (nvprof).
+They can be compared with the exact paper results, which can be found in [ResultsPaper](https://github.com/sakehl/FourierTests/tree/artifact/ResultsPaper).
 1. To reproduce the fourier results do (inside the docker bash)
     ```bash
     ./make_fourier_dat.sh